 Title and Organization:

-Ann Mei Chang is a leading advocate for social innovation and author of Lean Impact: How to Innovate for Radically Greater Social Good.
-As Chief Innovation Officer at USAID, Ann Mei served as the first Executive Director of the US Global Development Lab, engaging the best practices for innovation from Silicon Valley to accelerate the impact and scale of solutions to the world’s most intractable challenges.
-She was previously the Chief Innovation Officer at Mercy Corps and served the US Department of State as Senior Advisor for Women and Technology in the Secretary's Office of Global Women’s Issues.
+Ann Mei Chang is a leading expert on social innovation and author of Lean Impact: How to Innovate for Radically Greater Social Good.
+Ann Mei served as the Chief Innovation Officer at USAID and first Executive Director of the US Global Development Lab, engaging the best practices for innovation from Silicon Valley to accelerate the impact and scale of solutions to the worldÕs most intractable challenges.
+In addition, she was Chief Innovation Officer for Pete for America, Chief Innovation Officer at Mercy Corps, and Senior Advisor for Women and Technology at the U.S. Department of State.

 Prior to her pivot to the public and social sector, Ann Mei was a seasoned technology executive, with more than 20 yearsÕ experience at such leading companies as Google, Apple, and Intuit, as well as at a range of startups.
 As Senior Engineering Director at Google, she led worldwide engineering for mobile applications and services, delivering 20x growth to $1 billion in annual revenues in just three years.

 Ann Mei earned a Bachelor of Science degree in Computer Science from Stanford University and is a member of the Aspen InstituteÕs Henry Crown FellowsÕ class of 2011.
 She has been recognized as one of the ÒWomen In the World: 125 Women of ImpactÓ by Newsweek/The Daily Beast in 2013, "23 most powerful LGBTQ+ people in tech" by Business Insider in 2019, and "20 Top LGBTQ+ Entrepreneurs, Executives and Thought Leaders" by Global Shakers in 2019.